 I started taking iodine supplements.

+I had never fully grasped the connection between iodine and acne before reading this book.
 I’ve taken iodine before without side effects — I just never stuck with it — so I knew I wouldn’t have overwhelming detox effects (iodine displaces icky halogens like fluoride and bromide, which can sometimes lead to detox symptoms).
 I still started small, with 1/2 of an Iodoral tablet every day.

 After some time I switched to Lugol’s 5% drops because it’s easier to regulate the dosage up and down each day.
 I put 1 drop in my coffee smoothie each morning.
 Every week or two, I started adding another drop, until I’d worked up to 4 drops each day (or 25 mg).
 I’ve stayed at this dosage for a few months now (more than that leads to detox symptoms for me).